AARP Eye Center

 - 6.4 percent came from interest on the trust fund holdings, which are invested in special U.S. Treasury securities.

 The trust funds had $2.85 trillion in reserves at the end of 2021, but benefit payments going out are increasingly outstripping income, thanks to demographic and actuarial trends.
 While the boomers are swelling the ranks of retirees (and living, and collecting benefits, longer), lower birth rates in subsequent generations mean there are fewer workers paying into Social Security.

 The upshot is that if no changes are made, the system will run through its reserve assets by 2035, if not sooner.
 For years, lawmakers and policy experts have been debating proposals to shore up Social Security’s finances, most falling into two broad categories: changing tax policies to steer more money into the trust funds or tinkering with the benefit formula to reduce costs (or some combination of both).

 Keep in mind

 FICA and SECA taxes also generate a revenue stream for Medicare, which flows into the trust fund that finances Medicare Part A (hospitalization coverage).
-As detailed in the 2019 Medicare trustees report, that fund is under much the same pressure as the Social Security trust funds due to demographic trends and rising costs.
+The 2022 Medicare trustees report projects that fund will run out of reserves in 2028, after which Medicare will be able to pay 90 percent of scheduled benefits.